dasch-swiss/dsp-tools/docs/excel2xml-module.md

 import the module `excel2xml` into your Python script.

 The second use case is less frequent: We migrate data DaSCH-internally from one server to another.
 In this case, the data already has the correct structure, and can automatically be transformed to XML.
-This can be done with the CLI command `dsp-tools excel2xml` which is documented [here](./cli-commands.md#excel2xml).
+This can be done with the [CLI command `excel2xml`](./cli-commands.md#excel2xml).

 **This page deals only with the first use case, the module `excel2xml`** .